rishabh42tiwari/SuperResGAN/README.md

 ---

+## 🧩 Use Cases

+SuperGenGAN Image Enhancer can be used in a variety of real-world scenarios where image clarity and resolution matter:

+- **Old Photo Restoration**
+  Enhance scanned photographs, childhood pictures, or historical images.

+- **Mobile Photography Upscaling**
+  Improve low-resolution or compressed mobile photos taken in poor lighting.

+- **Social Media Content**
+  Convert blurry or low-quality images into sharp visuals suitable for posting.

+- **Academic & Research Visuals**
+  Enhance images for reports, presentations, or datasets requiring higher clarity.

+- **E-commerce & Product Images**
+  Upscale small or compressed product photos for better visual appeal.

+- **Profile Pictures & Portraits**
+  Sharpen selfies or profile pictures for better online presence.

+- **AI/ML Preprocessing**
+  Prepare low-quality dataset images before feeding them to machine learning models.

+---

 ## 🔍 Sample Enhancement Results

 Below is an example showing how the SuperGenGAN model converts a low-resolution image into a high-resolution output: